 |2.
 Complete the form

-- Review the staff member’s 2017 Self-Assessment form, noting areas where you are in agreement and areas that need to be discussed/clarified where you may not be in agreement.
+- Review the staff member’s completed portion of the 2018 Performance Partnership form, noting areas where you are in agreement and areas that need to be discussed/clarified where you may not be in agreement.

 - Document specific supporting facts and observed behaviors.